Does Your Website Run On WordPress? How To Tell

-Then the WordPress CMS came along and revolutionized the online publishing world.
-Now, it’s becoming almost impossible to tell if the website was built with “blogging” tools like the WordPress platform, or if it’s been built using web-building software.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what type of web application is actually powering the site.
+Then WordPress came along and everything changed.
+Now, it’s becoming more and more difficult to tell blogs and websites apart.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.

 (It’s Getting Harder To Tell Websites Built With Web Development Tools Vs ‘Blogging’ Software!)

-For website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that the majority of website owners care about, such as web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.

 Think about this …

-B) The same eye-catching, professional-looking site, but at a tiny fraction of the cost of getting option ”A” above built.
+B) The same eye-catching, professional-looking site, but at a much cheaper price than the cost of getting option ”A” built.

-If you decided to go with option ”B” above, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with an eye-catching website that will normally turn out to be far less expensive to build than websites built using a web development tool … and how to tell the two types apart!
+If you selected website “B”, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that will normally end up costing you far less to build than websites which use website-building software … and how to tell the two apart!

-WordPress is the world’s preferred online publishing platform and content management system (CMS).
-It is a budget-friendly CMS that is ideally suited for local businesses.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful content management system suitable for all businesses and non-technical users.

-Whether your reason for having a website is for personal blogging or business use, WordPress is easy enough for a novice with no technical knowledge to use, yet it offers many helpful features that make your website extremely effective when it comes to getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a novice with no knowledge of coding to use and manage, yet it offers an array of helpful features that make your web presence extremely effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, scalability, etc.

-And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business for a much smaller cost?
+And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business to a smaller budget if required?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come to our site because you’ve heard or read wonderful things about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other website application.
+Do you need to know if a website uses WordPress?
+Maybe you’ve come here because you’ve heard or read about all of the great advantages of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other website application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?